dmkhlnk/IAP_RAS_Generators_OCT_public/README.md

 <sup>a</sup> Institute of Applied Physics, Russian Academy of Sciences
 <sup>b</sup> Higher School of Economics
+## Acknowledgments

+Funding
+This project realised and published with the support of the Russian Science Foundation (RSF):
+RSF Grant № 25-12-20032: "New Approaches to the Development of Algorithms for Analyzing OCT Scans: Modification and Optimization of Large Models Based on Physical Principles and Conditions of OCT Signal Formation" (https://rscf.ru/en/project/25-12-20032/)
 ## Support

 For issues and questions: